ahenrij/kanban-api/README.md

 1. Import this project in your favorite IDE,
-2. Create a SQL Database named : kanbanboard (running by default on port 3306)
+2. Create a SQL Database named : kanbanboard (running by default on port 3306) 2 bis.
+Or run docker-compose up -d
-4. Start the backend.
-There is a main class to start the backend
+4. Start the backend by running the main java class.

 You can change database connection configurations in __persistence.xml__ file.